This blog is going away. Sort of...

 And so I’m gonna keep telling stories and sharing them, but thankfully I’m gonna have some help.
 A tv crew.
 Not just any crew either, most of them are the same guys who did our tv show years ago.
 With their help, we’re turning this blog from being a website that mostly shares stories in written form with some photos and occasional video… into a weekly docu-series: “vlog” video-blog of sorts, that will still be shared here on my website, but also all across the country on the cable network RFD-TV, the tv channel where our original tv show originally aired from 2012 to 2014… where it’s still airing in re-runs now.

 Here’s an early trailer of the what this blog is about to turn into.
-We start filming and capturing stories for it later this coming week and episodes will air on RFD-TV starting the first week of January, 2020.
-And yes, each one will be available at the same time here on my blog, YouTube and Facebook.
+We start filming and capturing stories for it later this coming week and hopefully episodes will being airing on RFD-TV starting in early 2020.
+And yes, each one will be available at the same time here on my blog, YouTube, and Facebook.

 Also… did I mention that I just got a job?
 Well, I did.
 Again, sort of.